RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 What Brun had said did sound serious, but all she had running through her head was the feeling of being wrapped in Brun's arms and waking up somehow already kissing.

 How could she have missed the most important part?
-Where she found out that Brun was gay.
+Where she found out that Brun was gay, or at least open to kissing her like that.
+What had happened while she was asleep?

-Trouble came to a sudden stop, almost tumbling over.
-Brun kept walking, so she was unable to stand still while she combed through her memories.
+Trouble slowed to a stop trying to put all her energy into her mind.
+Brun kept walking, so Trouble was forced to keep walking while she combed through her memories.
 Brun had mentioned having boyfriends before, and they had kissed just her.
-But gay people didn't have boyfriends...except she had also had a boyfriend.
+But gay people didn't have boyfriends unless they're boys...except she had also had a boyfriend.

-Trouble knew she was still sleep addled, but her mind was doing it's best to come to terms with if she could be confident that wasn't just a very wonderful one-of-a-kind kiss.
+Trouble knew she was still sleep addled, but her mind was doing it's best to come to terms with weather or not she could be confident that wasn't just a very wonderful one-of-a-kind kiss.
 Could she just ask Brun for a second one to compare?
 She couldn't actually be that selfish, but it would be fine to imagine.

-As they got to the reception Trouble recognised one of the two people behind the desk as Daveo, the chef who kept trying to sneak fruit onto her plate when she ate in the dining area.
+As they got to the reception Trouble recognized one of the two people behind the desk as Daveo, the chef who kept trying to sneak fruit onto her plate when she ate in the dining area.
+They were leaning in a relaxed manner looking intensely at the receptionist on duty.

 Brun nodded at the person wearing the reception staff uniform and pushed Daveo's head against the wall in an oddly playful manner.